Raynor-Cerebellum-Project/RCP_analysis/README.md

 └── README.md
 ```

-data and outputs can be chosen to be other directories in config
+data and outputs can be chosen to be other directories in config.

 ---